 - Visiting Scholar, University of Southern California, winter 1994

 Areas of Interest

-Private law (especially contract law) and legal theory (especially private law theory).
+Private law (especially contract law, tort law, and the law of remedies) and legal theory (especially private law theory).